richafnu/Viva/Viva/glint/setup/understand-survey-access-methods.md

 ## Authentication with Microsoft Entra ID

 Use this guidance to enable survey invite links that require authentication with Microsoft Entra ID.
-Grant all users access to the Viva Glint **My Surveys** tab so that participants can access their surveys.
-After selecting the **Provide Feedback** button in survey emails, users with one active survey go directly to the survey landing page after authentication.
-Users with multiple active surveys land on the My Surveys tab to select a survey.
+Grant all users access to the Viva Glint **My surveys** tab so that participants can access their surveys.
+After selecting the **Provide Feedback** button in survey notifications, users with one active survey go directly to the survey landing page after authentication.
+Users with multiple active surveys land on the **My surveys** tab to select a survey.

 > [!CAUTION]
-> If your organization uses **URL Defense**, a security feature that can rewrite URLs in inbound emails, disable this feature for Viva Glint emails.
-If left enabled when using survey access that requires authentication with Microsoft Entra, the **Provide Feedback** link in emails directs users to the Viva Glint dashboard instead of their survey or My Surveys tab.
+> If your organization uses **URL Defense**, a security feature that can rewrite links in inbound emails, disable this feature for Viva Glint emails.
+If left enabled when using survey access that requires authentication with Microsoft Entra, the **Provide Feedback** link in emails directs users to the Viva Glint dashboard instead of their survey or **My surveys** tab.

 ### To enable this survey access method: